kant/rcov_plugin/README.markdown

 rcov_plugin
 ===========

-This is a simple rails plugin that adds some useful rcov tasks.
+This is a simple rails plugin for Rails 3 that adds some useful rcov rake tasks.

     rake test:coverage                # Tests coverage on the entire application rake test:coverage:units          # Tests coverage for unit tests